BenjamAlander/Myrepo/Projects/SurnameGuessingNeuralNetwork/README.md

 - **utils.py:** Utility functions for data preprocessing, model evaluation, and user input handling.
 - **requirements.txt:** File listing all required Python packages and their versions for easy setup.

-## Usage
-1. Ensure you have Python installed on your system.
-2. Install the required packages listed in `requirements.txt` using pip:
-3. Run the `main.py` script to execute the surname guessing neural network:

-4. Follow the instructions in the command line interface to input surnames and view the predictions made by the neural network.

 ## Additional Information
 - This project was created for educational purposes to demonstrate the application of neural networks in natural language processing tasks.
 - The dataset used for training and evaluation includes a diverse collection of surnames from various nationalities and ethnicities.